Herculaneum papyri: Modern attempts

 The bulk of the preserved manuscripts are housed in the Office of Herculaneum papyri in National Library of Naples.

 In 1969, Marcello Gigante founded the creation of the International Center for the Study of the Herculaneum Papyri (Centro Internazionale per lo Studio dei Papiri Ercolanesi; CISPE).
 With the intention of working toward the resumption of the excavation of the Villa of the Papyri, and promoting the renewal of studies of the Herculaneum texts, the institution began a new method of unrolling.
 Using the 'Oslo' peeling method, the CISPE team separated individual layers of the papyri.
 One of the scrolls exploded into 300 parts, and another did similarly but to a lesser extent.

 Since 1999, the unrolled papyri have been digitized at Brigham Young University by applying multi-spectral imaging (MSI).
 International experts and prominent scholars participated in the project.
 On 4 June 2011 it was announced the task of digitizing 1,600 Herculaneum papyri had been completed.
 MSI helps spot ink because the ink and the charred papyrus have different reflectivities in the 950 nm infrared band.
 The images are not actually "multispectral", but consist only of data in this 950-nm band.

-In 2019, a multinational European team reported that SWIR HSI (shortwave-infrared hyperspectral imaging), which combines several bands in the 1000-2500 nm range, detects ink on unrolled papyri better than the 950 nm technique does.
+In 2019, a multinational European team reported that SWIR HSI (shortwave-infrared hyperspectral imaging), which combines several bands in the 1000–2500 nm range, detects ink on unrolled papyri better than the 950 nm technique does.

 Virtual unrolling

 Several research groups have proposed to unroll the scrolls virtually, using X-ray phase-contrast tomography (XPCT, "phase-contrast CT"), possibly with a synchrotron light source.
 The proposed method has four steps: volumetric scanning, segmentation, layered texture generation and restoration.

 Since 2007, a team working with Institut de Papyrologie and a group of scientists from Kentucky have been using X-rays and nuclear magnetic resonance to analyze the artifacts.

 In 2009, the Institut de France in conjunction with the French National Centre for Scientific Research imaged two intact Herculaneum papyri using X-ray micro-computed tomography (micro-CT) to reveal the interior structures of the scrolls.
 The team heading the project estimated that if the scrolls were fully unwound they would be between 11 and 15 m long.
 The internal structure of the rolls was revealed to be too compact and convoluted for the automated algorithms the team had developed.
 Unfortunately, no ink could be seen on the small samples imaged, because carbon-based inks are not visible on the carbonized scrolls.
 However, some scrolls were written with ink containing lead.

-In September 2016, Brent Seales, a computer scientist at the University of Kentucky, successfully used virtual unrolling to read the text of a charred parchment from Israel, the En-Gedi Scroll.
+In September 2016, Brent Seales, Professor, Department of Computer Science at the University of Kentucky, successfully used virtual unrolling to read the text of a charred parchment from Israel, the En-Gedi Scroll.